 Investing in people

 Initiatives to deliver our strategy are already underway.
-Thanks to parental support, the gates to a Wellington education have opened to 25 Prince Albert scholars and our first Director of EDI and Social Responsibility has joined us.
-The Talbot has started its journey to become a girls’ House – enabling pupil gender balance to reach 50/50 by September 2025, the 50th anniversary of girls at the College.
+Thanks to the extraordinary generosity of the Wellington Community, the gates to a Wellington education have now been opened to over 100 Prince Albert Foundation scholars since the start of the programme and our first Chair of Compassion has joined us.
+The Talbot has become a girls’ House and our first fully co-educational house “Elizabeth” has opened, enabling pupil gender balance to reach 50/50 exactly 50 years after the first girls were admitted to the College.

 Investing in facilities